The Theory and Practice of Nurture Groups

 Course overview

 This course is suitable for those who wish to establish a nurture group in an education setting.
+It is also appropriate for educators who want to develop nurture practice and interventions.

 This programme focuses on the theory of nurture, and its significance and implications for good practice.